• Skip to primary navigation

 The Asian Grandmothers Cookbook

-During the demo, she prepared the following recipes from her cookbook: Suan La Tang (Hot and Sour Soup), Wok-Fried Bok Choy, Pad Gkaprow Mu (Thai Basil Pork), and Long-Life Noodles.
-It was so great to be able to see her in action and bring the recipes to life.
-Pat also has this blog: Pickles and Tea via the Smithsonian Asian Pacific American Center.
+During the demo, she prepared Suan La Tang (Hot and Sour Soup), Wok-Fried Bok Choy, Pad Gkaprow Mu (Thai Basil Pork), and Long-Life Noodles.
+It was so wonderful to see her in action bringing the recipes to life.

-Close up of Ohn No Khauk Swe (Burmese Chicken Coconut Noodle Soup) with hard boiled eggs.
+Close up of Ohn No Khao Swè (Burmese Chicken Coconut Noodle Soup) topped with hard boiled eggs, lime wedges, shallots, cilantro, and red chili powder.

-Ohn No Khauk Swe (Burmese Chicken Coconut Noodle Soup) Recipe
+Ohn No Khao Swè (Burmese Chicken Coconut Noodle Soup) Recipe

 Adapted from The Asian Grandmothers Cookbook